MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 ## Calculate the min, max, avg, and sum

-In this section, you'll use the `min()`, `max()`, `avg()`, and `sum()` aggregation functions to learn more about types of storms that cause crop damage.
+This section will show how to perform common calculations that are useful for getting an overview of the data and identifying patterns and trends.

 ### min, max, and avg

-The following example filters out rows with no damaged crops, calculates the minimum, maximum, and average crop damage for each event type, and then sorts the result by the average damage.
+To learn more about types of storms that cause crop damage, calculate the minimum, maximum, and average crop damage for each event type, and then sort the result by the average damage.

 Note that you can use multiple aggregation functions in a single `summarize` operator to produce several computed columns.